brct-james/apricate-docs/docs/guides/Alpha Quickstart.md

 - Use data field for error responses to convey programmatically what failed validation (similar to some space traders endpoints)
 - - Better request validation functions
 - Persist metrics (like unique and active users) between server restarts...
 Not sure yet whether I'd rather save these to the Redis DB, .CSV, or .YAML
+- Cheat codes, maybe entered by talking to the NPC on your farm

 ### **[v0.7]**